aimarjs/shelly-prometheus-exporter/docs/configuration.md

 ## Cost Calculation

 The cost calculation feature allows you to track electricity costs based on consumption and time-based rates.
+It supports both simple single-tariff systems and complex multi-tariff systems.

+### How It Works

+The cost calculation uses a **default rate** as the base rate, with optional **time-based rates** for different time periods:

+1. **Default Rate**: Used when no time-based rate matches the current time
+2. **Time-Based Rates**: Override the default rate for specific time periods
+3. **Fallback**: If no time-based rate matches, the default rate is used

 ### Features

-- **Time-based rates**: Different rates for different times of day
+- **Single tariff support**: Use only the default rate for a flat rate system
+- **Multi-tariff support**: Use time-based rates for day/night or peak/off-peak systems
 - **Device categorization**: Calculate costs per category (e.g., heating vs general)
-- **Default rate fallback**: Use default rate when no time-based rate applies
+- **Flexible time periods**: Define custom time ranges for different rates

 ### Use Cases